tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-agent.md

 1. According to the prompts on the page, download the Agent installer and configuration file (**application.yml**).

-2. For easier management of the Tapdata Agent, we recommend moving the downloaded Agent installer to the installation directory of your choice.
+2. For easier management of the TapData Agent, we recommend moving the downloaded Agent installer to the installation directory of your choice.
 For example, you can move it to **C:\tapdata** on a Windows system.
-By doing so, you can conveniently access and manage the Tapdata Agent from the designated installation directory.
+By doing so, you can conveniently access and manage the TapData Agent from the designated installation directory.

 3. Double-click on **tapdata.exe** in the Agent installation directory to complete the installation.
 After a successful launch, the command window will automatically close.